Hanuman Jayanti (Birthday of Lord Hanuman)

-There are many names of Lord Hanuman (one with prominent or disfigured jaw) like Anjaneya, Anjaniputra, Anjaneyar, Bajrangabali, Pavanasuta, Pavankumar, Sankata Mochana, Bajrang Bali and many others.
+There are many names of Lord Hanuman (one with prominent or disfigured jaw) like Anjaneya, Anjaniputra, Anjaneyar, Bajrangabali, Pavanasuta, Pavan Kumar, Sankata Mochana, Bajrang Bali, and many others.
 He is the incarnation of Shiva and the son of Anjana and Kesari and is also described as the son of the wind-god Pawan.

-Hanuman Jayanti is an important festival of Hindus.
+Hanuman Jayanti is an important festival for Hindus.
 Hanuman is the symbol of strength and energy.
-Hanuman is said to be able to assume any form at will, wield rocks, move mountains, dart through the air, seize the clouds and rival Garuda in swiftness of flight.
+Hanuman is said to be able to assume any form at will, wield rocks, move mountains, dart through the air, seize the clouds and rival Garuda in the swiftness of flight.
 He is worshipped as a deity with magical powers and the ability to conquer evil spirits.

-In Maharashtra, Hanuman Jayanti is celebrated on the full moon day (pūrnima) of the Hindu lunar month of Chaitra.
-In some almanacs, the birthday of Hanuman falls on the fourteenth day (Chaturdashi) in the dark fortnight of the month of Ashvin while according to others it falls on the full moon day in the bright fortnight of Chaitra.
+In Maharashtra, Hanuman Jayanti is celebrated on the full moon day (Purnima) of the Hindu lunar month of Chaitra.
+In some almanacs, the birthday of Hanuman falls on the fourteenth day (Chaturdashi) in the dark fortnight of the month of Ashvin.
+While according to others it falls on the full moon day in the bright fortnight of Chaitra.